thomas-le-goff/CIEL/README.md

 These courses are development-oriented and focus on Cybersecurity and good development practices (trusted computing).

+## Todo

+CI/CD:
+- Generate PDF and HTML from markdown course file
+- Generate ZIP from all TPs subfolder

 ## Get Started

 The courses are mainly in slideshow format and are written using Markdown and the MARP framework.
 (Course as code 😉)